justas-eko/progress-unit-testing/README.md

 # progress-unit-testing
-Demo repository for Progress unit testing trainings
+Demo repository for Progress unit testing trainings.
+It has simple calculator program implemented in two ways (procedural and OOP) and is covered in tests.

 ## To test if ABLUnit framework is working on your environment you can use our sample repository which already have everything configured.
 To try it out perform following steps: